Welcome to CRDI SkillsLog

 - Each CTRSP Scholar had access to their own personal online SkillsLog

-- On selecting a PhD component under 'Add Transferable Skills', Scholars were prompted with a list of transferable skills.
-They simply selected the skills that they felt had been acquired or improved through participating in that component, and explained briefly how they acquired/improved each transferable skill selected
+- On clicking 'Add Transferable Skills' in their SkillsLog, Scholars were prompted with a list of transferable skills.
+They simply selected the skills that they had acquired or improved, and explained briefly how this was done (Click the Demo button below for more details)

 Notably, only a year after graduation, over 50% of the CTRSP Scholars in employment held positions in industry (see the CTRSP Alumni webpage).